-Access the Defense Personal Property System to upload orders and create a shipment.
-Then, bring your forms to your local Transportation Office to get matched with a mov-
+Access the Defense Personal Property System

+to upload orders and create a shipment.
+Then, bring your forms to your local Transportation Office to get matched with a movyou want to send another car, the cost will come out of pocket and it will need to be scheduled with a private company.